 The weight of ECB funding on total asset stood at around 4% for Italian and Spanish banks, almost three times higher than for French and German banks.
 Negative short rates have caused a new rise in the use of ECB deposit facilities.

-The slight increase in the perception of default risk for the main European banks signaled by the dynamics of CDS prices since the beginning of 2015 ...
 Figure 4.19 - Reliance on Eurosystem funding by credit institutions of main euro area countries and ECB deposit facility

 Source: calculations on ECB and national central banks data.